realyze/pr-train/README.md

 Run `git pr-train -p --create-prs` to create GitHub PRs with a "content table" section.
 PR titles are taken from the commit message titles of each branch HEAD.
 You'll be promted before the PRs are created.

-_Please note that if you run with `--create-prs` again, `pr-train` will overwrite the descriptions of the existing PRs._
+If you run with `--create-prs` again, `pr-train` will only override the Table of Contents in your PR, it will _not_ change the rest of the PR descriptions.

+**Pro-tip**: If you want to udpate the ToCs in your GitHub PRs, just update the PR titles and re-run pr train with `--create-prs` - it will do the right thing.

 ## Example with explanation